Contact Name: Arnold Pasternack

 Actually, in Virgin Islands, correctional facilities and prisons are basically the same.
 Correctional facilities usually include prisons and jails while prisons are considered a subpart of the correctional system.
 Whether an inmate is incarcerated in a Virgin Islands corrections institution or a prison, they are subject to service of process, continuing their involvement within the justice court system.
 It must be noted, Private Process Servers in Virgin Islands who are tasked to serve process upon an inmate are delivering legal documents concerning civil matters only.

 Correctional Institutions and Prisons in Virgin Islands are similar to most facilities in all states throughout the United States.
 State Prisons and Facilities in Virgin Islands are part of a larger criminal justice system which includes police, prosecution and the courts.

-Inmates / defendants / respondents incarcerated in a Virgin Islands correction facilities are subject to the practices of the institution's rules and regulations.
+Inmates / defendants / respondents / witnesses incarcerated in a Virgin Islands correctional facility are subject to the practices of the institution's rules and regulations.
 Process Servers who are tasked with the job of serving inmates in a Virgin Islands facility with service of process can only perform their duties and services with the guidance and approval of the facility managers and in many situations, the approval of the warden.